 - 2-1-1 – Operated by Texas Health and Human Services, those in need can contact by phone or on the internet to receive information on local health and human services programs.
 From the main website, enter what you need (for example, “food”) and your zip code to find resources nearest you.
 Click here for more information on this and other services.

-- Crowdsource Rescue – This crowdsourced platform enlists the help of volunteers to deliver food and essential needs to those in need.
+- Crowdsource Rescue – This crowdsourced platform enlists the help of volunteers to deliver food and essential items to those who are in need.
 Click here to request assistance for your needs.

 - Salvation Army Houston – If you have difficulty obtaining groceries and other household items, whether financially or because of health conditions, you can notify Salvation Army of your needs and they can help direct you to the nearest resource.
 Click here for more information on this, veterans’ housing, crisis assistance, and other programs.

-- School Meal Finder – Using the School Meal Finder, users can check what locations around them are offering meal distributions, schedules, and dates of the program’s availability by entering “Houston, TX” into the search bar.
+- School Meal Finder – With the School Meal Finder, users can meal distribution locations, as well as schedules of program availability by entering “Houston, TX” into the search bar.
 Click here for more information.

 - USDA Meals for Kids Finder – Through the Summer Food Service Program, USDA is helping to provide meals to students that may rely on free or reduced-price meals at school to get the nutrition they need.
 Using this tool, you can input your zip code and see participating locations in your area along with days and hours of operation.
 Click here for more information on this and other USDA programs.